Abortion ruling prompts variety of reactions from states | WTOP News

 What’s in effect: The so-called “heartbeat” ban has exceptions only to prevent death or major health risks.

-What’s next: An even more stringent ban triggered by the Dobbs ruling is to take effect in mid-August.
+What’s next: An even more stringent ban triggered by the Dobbs ruling is to take effect in late August.

 TEXAS